Laminate Floor - By Armstrong

 Once the stone has been cleaned, you can periodically apply a Spray-Buff wax-type floor finish to enhance the beauty and luster of polished stone (including countertops).
 Apply the finish with a spray applicator and buff immediately with a white nylon pad.
 Reapply as often as needed, depending on the volume of surface traffic and consistency of routine maintenance program.
 This product is not designed to restore the original shine but is intended to maintain and protect the original shine.
 This can be purchased from most Home Centers or through your local Professional Floor Covering Dealer.

 Heavy-Duty Stone Cleaning:

-Stone poultice will remove stains and grout haze from stone.
-Poultice is a fine, nonacidic, absorptive clay cleaning powder that removes deep-set oil stains, grease and light cementitious grout haze from polished and unpolished natural stone.
+The stone poultice will remove stains and grout haze from the stone.
+A poultice is a fine, nonacidic, absorptive clay cleaning powder that removes deep-set oil stains, grease, and light cementitious grout haze from polished and unpolished natural stone.

 CAUTION: Poultice may dull the shine of the polished stone.
 If this occurs you will need to use a marble polish to restore the natural shine.

 If a marble finish has become dull, scratched, or etched, you can restore the natural shine through the use of a marble polish.
 Some marble polishes are available in kits.
 The process can be enhanced with the use of floor buffing machines.
 The process is generally a re-crystallization process to remove fine scratches and restore the original shine and polish to the stone.
 This I not an application of a topical sealer or wax to cover-up damaged or worn surfaces.